Health Inspection Process

 Types of inspections

-• A routine inspection is regularly conducted at a facility to ensure compliance with regulations and / or best practices
+• Routine inspection: Done regularly at a facility to ensure it follows regulations and / or best practices

 Critical infractions are corrected immediately and follow-up inspections are done as needed.
 No facility is given advanced warning of an upcoming inspection.